misc0110/BibTool/README.md

 To allow manual changes to the bibliography file or the authentication tokens without having to restart the server, it is necessary to configure a webhook.
 The webhook has to send a notification to `<your bib server>/v1/webhook` on push events.
 There is no secret token required.

+### Policy
+The tool allows defining a policy for bibliography entries.
+If enabled, a new entry can only be added if it passes the checks of the policy.
+The policy is written as a callback function in Python.
+It has accecss to the entry that should be added, as well as the entire database containing all entries.
+A simple policy is provided in `policy.py`: it rejects entries where the citation key has a length of 0, and accepts all other entries.

 ### Run Server
 * Build the Docker container: `docker build --tag bibtool .`
 * Start the Docker container: `docker run -p 5000:5000 -v <path to bibliography folder>:/data bibtool`